-Sometimes erroneously called crimp beads, bead tips are jewelry findings that provide a great way to hide knots on your bead thread.
-To use a bead tip, thread the end of your stringing material through the hole then knot it to secure your strand.
-Bend the hook closed to create a simple loop for attaching your clasp.
+Bead tips provide an elegant way to hide knots at the ends of bead thread.
+To use a bead tip, thread the end of your stringing material through the hole, then knot it in the "cup" to secure your strand.
+If your thread is very thin, you may want to tie the knot around a seed bead, for extra bulk and security.
+Next, bend the hook closed to create a simple loop, and attach a clasp or jump ring.

-Clam-shell (fold-over) bead tips allow you to completely cover the knot by folding the clam-shell down over the knot before creating your loop.
+- Clam-shell (fold-over) bead tips allow you to completely cover (hide) the knot by folding the clam shell over the knot.

-The difference between bead tips and crimp beads is that crimp beads are actually crimped down onto your cable or thread to create a secure hold (best for stringing materials that can't be knotted), whereas bead tips are best for stringing material that knots well, and might get cut or frayed if crimped.
-Bead tips aesthetically hide the secure hold created by the knot underneath them.
+What's the difference between bead tips and crimp beads?
+Crimp beads are crimped onto cable or wire (best for stringing materials that can't be knotted), whereas bead tips are best for thread and cord that knots well (and might get cut or frayed if crimped).
+Bead tips aesthetically hide the secure hold created by the knot inside them.